Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Texas Chain Saw Bitlocker Remediations

-This blog will be about some proactive remediations and Intune Role Assignments to make sure your service desk can help your users when they need to enter the Bitlocker recovery key and nothing more.
+This blog will be about proactive remediations and Intune Role Assignments to ensure your service desk can help your users when they need to enter the Bitlocker recovery key and nothing more.

 1. Configuring Pro-Active remediations: